maoyuans/maoyuans.github.io/about.md

 ---
-# This page uses Hydejack's `about` layout, which shows the primary author's picture and about text at the top.
-# You can change it to the regular `page` layout if you want.
-layout: about
+layout: default

-# The title of the page.
 title: About

-# Write a short (~150 characters) description of each blog post.
-# This description is used to preview the page on search engines, social media, etc.
-description: >
-  Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.

-# You can show the description on the page by deleting this line:
-hide_description: true

-# TODO
-image: /assets/img/blog/hydejack-8.png
+nav_order: 1
+permalink: /
 ---

 *I am not an avid selfie-taker.
-There will be photos soon.
-I promise.*
+There will be photos soon.*

 ---

+# About

 I am a PhD student in the [Computer Science Department](https://www.cs.purdue.edu/) at Purdue University.
 My research interests lie in theoretical computer science, across subdisciplines including approximation algorithms, online algorithms, complexity theory, and possibly learning theory.
+More specifically, I describe my field of interest as 'classical algorithms that can facilitate or be facilitated by machine learning'.

 Prior to joining Purdue, I received my master's degree in computer science at [Carnegie Mellon University](https://www.cs.cmu.edu/) in May 2020.
 I also received my bachelor's degree in computer science at Carnegie Mellon University in May 2019, with a minor in discrete mathematics.